Sculptural Rebirth 脱皮的彫刻

 Tadasu Takamine, Sculptural Rebirth, 2023, Performance at the Former Daiichi Bank, Yokohama, Japan, Photo: Courtesy of the Artist

-Takamine’s performance represents the experience of a life change in which one symbolically sheds an ill-fitting skin and moves on to a new phase of life.
-The process takes each student on a journey of transformation from being a speaking subject engaging with the public, to a brief period of solitude in which their consciousness turns inward, before finally emerging anew.
-The themes of transformation and reemergence resonate powerfully with many moments in life and are particularly relevant to the experiences of being a student and the creative process of art making.
+Takamine’s performance represents a life-altering experience.
+The process takes each student on a journey of transformation from being a speaking subject engaging with the public sphere, to a brief period in which they are covered in plaster, creating a sense of solitude in which their consciousness turns inward, before finally emerging anew.
+The themes of transformation and reemergence resonate powerfully with many moments in life and are particularly relevant to both the experience of being a student and the creative process of art making.

 The ECUAD students’ participation is facilitated by artist and Associate Professor Emily Hermant.